yvvki/bunup/docs/docs/plugins/productivity.md

 ## `copy`

 This plugin copies files and directories to the output directory after each build.
 It supports glob patterns for flexible file selection.
+If no destination is specified, files are copied to the build output directory.

 ### Usage